 Calitri's Cuba - Luckie's Tavern - Fri., Nov.
 21, 9pm

 VIP Passport: Cigar aficionados will enjoy a VIP experience at Calitri’s Cuba, featuring the world’s finest cognac and Winston Churchill's favorite brandy, Dvin, distilled and imported from Armenia; plus AT’s own signature, premium cigar along with a second premium cigar, compliments of Savatech.
-Passport includes one drink of Dvin or your choice, two cigars, and the premium gift.
+Passport includes one drink of Dvin, two cigars, and the premium gift.
 A $60 value, all for just $20 for advance-registrants.
 You may bring one nonsmoking guest at no charge to enjoy the cash bar.

 Here’s what Mr. Industry, John Borowski, said about the Int'l Feast: "I’ve never seen a feast as grand and diverse as this!
 I need to get a hold of whoever supplied the Bavarian sausages."
 Sunday’s International Feast features cuisine from many countries, including American favorites, Roast Suckling Pig and Beef Brisket.
 Plus German/Bavarian Sausages, Mexican Tamales, and more!